NilFoundation/dbms-python/docs/graph.rst

     # Replace the edge definition.
     school.replace_edge_definition(
-        edge_collection='teach',
+        edge_relation='teach',
-        from_vertex_collections=['teachers'],
+        from_vertex_relations=['teachers'],
-        to_vertex_collections=['lectures']
+        to_vertex_relations=['lectures']
     )

-    # Delete the edge definition (and its collections).
+    # Delete the edge definition (and its relations).
     school.delete_edge_definition('teach', purge=True)

-.. _vertex-collections:
+.. _vertex-relations:

-Vertex Collections
+Vertex Relations
 ==================

-A **vertex collection** contains vertex documents, and shares its namespace with all other types of collections.
-Each graph can have an arbitrary number of vertex collections.
-Vertex collections that are not part of any edge definition are called **orphan collections**.
-You can manage vertex documents via standard collection API wrappers, but using vertex collection API wrappers provides additional safeguards:
+A **vertex relation** contains vertex documents, and shares its namespace with all other types of relations.
+Each graph can have an arbitrary number of vertex relations.
+Vertex relations that are not part of any edge definition are called **orphan relations**.
+You can manage vertex documents via standard relation API wrappers, but using vertex relation API wrappers provides additional safeguards:

 * All modifications are executed in transactions.